Got this RTYPE IREM M72 board for repair from my friend Andrea, one of my favourite “Shoot’Em Up” ever!

 … but i was wrong!
 Looking at the title screen sometimes the tiles had missed pixel data, still bad news!

-The issue wasn’t always present so it was quite annoying to spot and fix, because there are four video ram chips on the CPU board, so which one will be the guilty one?
+The issue wasn’t always present so it was quite annoying to spot and fix.
+There are four video ram chips on the CPU board, so which one will be the guilty one?

-After a lot of power cycles the IC39 video ram confirmed weak outputs on data bus, so i removed it with confidence and after i replaced it with a good one, the issue is still there.
+After a lot of power cycles the IC39 video ram confirmed weak outputs on data bus.
+I removed it with confidence and after i replaced it with a good one, the issue is still there.
 So i was wrong …

 According to the schematics, if the RAM was good, the guilty IC could be the 74ALS374 latches at IC28, removed and replaced: